 Of course, this is just a general time frame and some swing trades may require longer holding periods (i.e. a couple of months).
 Ultimately, the market dictates the length of time that any position will need to be held.

 In many cases, swing traders will utilise fundamental analysis techniques in addition to technical chart price patterns to decide when to enter and exit a trade.

 Key distinctions exist when comparing day trading and swing trading.
 Specifically, swing trading will usually require positions to be held overnight whereas a day trader will generally close all positions prior to the end of each market session.

 When holding onto positions overnight, swing traders are exposed to the added risk that is associated with multi-session trades.
 For these reasons, swing traders will often use smaller position sizes (and reduced leverage) when compared to intra-day traders.
 Holding positions overnight also creates an additional need for protective stop losses on all trades.

-Since the term “swing trading” encompasses a broad approach to the market, there are several different strategies which can be employed in its application.
-A few of the tactics often utilized by successful swing traders include:
+Since the term “swing trading” encompasses a broad approach to the market, there are several different strategies that can be used.

-In the following strategy examples, we will examine the ways swing traders combine some of these tactics to identify profitable opportunities in the market.
+In the following technical analysis strategy examples, we will examine the ways swing traders combine some of these tactics to identify profitable opportunities in the market.

-In the chart above, we can see a Gravestone Doji pattern which suggests upside price movement might be coming to an end.
-On its own, the Gravestone Doji can be a powerful candlestick pattern in terms of its ability to signal new swing trading opportunities.
+In the chart above, there is a Gravestone Doji pattern which suggests bull market price movement might be coming to an end.
+On its own, the Gravestone Doji can be a powerful candlestick pattern.

 However, this signal becomes stronger when we are able to identify supportive signals which indicate further evidence of a specific market outcome (in this case, a bearish swing reversal).

-This gives us enough evidence to initiate a swing trading short position on our chosen time frame.
-Stop losses on the position would be placed above the high of the bearish candlestick formation.
+This gives us enough evidence to initiate a swing trading short position on our chosen timeframe, in this case, the one week chart.